-LOCAL GOVERNMENTS will vie for top honours in the Climate Council’s Cities Power Partnership’s annual National Climate Awards, which open for submissions today.
+LOCAL GOVERNMENTS will vie for top honours in the Cities Power Partnership’s annual National Climate Awards, which open for submissions today.

-The Climate Awards, now open for entries, recognise the unsung work of climate heroes in local governments across the county, in the fields of renewable energy, sustainable transport, energy efficiency, community engagement, innovation as well as individual climate champion awards.
+The 2021 Climate Awards, now open for entries, recognise the unsung work of climate heroes in local governments across the country, in the fields of renewable energy, sustainable transport, energy efficiency, community engagement, innovation, ambition, collaboration as well as individual climate champion awards.

-David Craven, director of the Cities Power Partnership, Australia’s largest local government climate network, said last year’s awards attracted a record-breaking number of outstanding entries.
+Dr Portia Odell, director of the Cities Power Partnership, Australia’s largest network of local governments leading the way to a prosperous, zero emissions future, said last year’s awards attracted a record-breaking number of outstanding entries.

-“From carbon-neutral kindergartens to ambitious projects installing solar battery systems in thousands of homes and businesses, it was fantastic to see so many local governments stepping up to meet the challenges of climate change, and we expect this year’s awards entries to be no different,” said Mr Craven.
+“From innovative renewable energy deals that provide communities with clean, reliable and affordable energy, to supporting communities’ transition to net zero emissions, it was fantastic to see so many local governments stepping up to meet the challenges of climate change, and we expect this year’s awards entries to be no different,” said Dr Odell.

 - Renewable Energy Achievement Award